adamjmurray/chorus.js/README.md

 - Improve MIDI file support (lots of little features are missing, plus error handling for semi-malformed input files could be improved / see MIDI specs)
 - Euclidean Pattern
 - Support melodic sequences (as in the music theory kind of sequence), where the same relative pitch patterns are repeated by starting at different scale (or chord?) degrees
-- It kind of sucks midiJSON keys get converted to strings, and don't necessarily maintain their order correctly when printing

-  Let's do this:

-      "tracks": [
-        [ // each event listed individually and with it's time {
-            "time": 0,
-            "type": "note",
-            ...
-          },
-          {
-            "time": 0,
-            "type": "note",
-            ...
-          }
-        ],
-        [ ... track 2 ... ]
-      ]

-Maybe?
 - Automatic voice leading, esp for chord progressions, maybe for bass/lead too (prefer intervals less than a tritone)?